 Focus on the history and philosophy of education, societal influences on education and legislative/legal mandates that affect education.
 This course is a requirement for admission to the Teacher Education program, to requirements for PRAXIS series tests, to clinical experiences and observations.
 Clinical and field experience in local schools required.
+Observation hours required.
 Offered every semester.